jaka/usb-thermometer/README.md

 ### Troubleshooting

-User, running binary, must have permissions to write to `/dev/ttyUSB0` char device.
+User, running binary, must have permissions to write to `/dev/ttyUSB0` or similar character device.
-Usually, `adduser` or `chmod o+rw` helps.
+Usually, `adduser` to `dialout` group or `chmod o+rw` the character device helps.

 ### Licence